S – Telephone Signposting Toolkit

 Stomach Ache/Pain

-Stomach cramps with bloating:
+Stomach Cramps with Diarrhoea/Vomiting/Bloating

-• Signpost Pharmacy for products to help
+Signpost Pharmacy for products to help.

 Strains